jangorecki/rbitcoind/README.md

 Using `sapply` or `lapply` you can easily manage a farm of bitcoin nodes and mockup a complete environment.
 Be aware each node requires own copy of blockchain unless you are using `regtest` mode which runs private empty blokchain.
 If you want to run multiple nodes of `testnet` or `mainnet` you should start single instance, fully synchronize it and copy blockchain data to rest of your nodes.
 Names of methods match to names listed in [official developer reference](https://bitcoin.org/en/developer-reference#rpcs).
-Not all methods are implemented, for those which aren't you can use `x$rpc(method, params)` method which allows any method.
+Not all methods are implemented, for those which aren't you can use `x$rpc(method, params)` method which allows any other json-rpc method.
 There are also many helper methods.

 # Usage